turbo-sim/barotropy/_sources/source/tutorials/flashing_nozzle_fluent_tutorial.md

-# Flashing nozzle Fluent
+# Flashing nozzle Fluent tutorial

 This tutorial shows how to use the **barotropy** Python package to generate barotropic property models and use them in **ANSYS Fluent**.

-You can download the Fluent case and data files used in this tutorial from this [GitHub release](https://github.com/turbo-sim/barotropy/releases/tag/fluent_tutorial).
+You can download the Fluent files used in this tutorial from this [GitHub release](https://github.com/turbo-sim/barotropy/releases/tag/fluent_tutorial).

 ## 1. Installation